 Learn how fees work without paying them

 The best way to understand how fees eat into trading profits is to experience it firsthand, without the financial consequences.
 With a crypto trading simulator, you can practice placing different order types, see how spreads affect your execution price, and learn the mechanics of trading before you start paying real fees.
+It is also a great way to test out the trading strategies for beginners we cover in our other guides.

 Staxo gives you $2,500 in virtual cash to trade 100+ coins with live market data.
 No fees, no risk, and no pressure.
 Once you understand how it all works, you will be better prepared to minimize costs on a real exchange.
+You can also use our profit/loss calculator to model how fees would affect your returns before you commit real money.